 The last meeting was held in Cagliari (Italy) in April 2018.
 The meeting was organised in collaboration with GARA, SIRCAH and the local hosting institution (Istituto Zooprofilattico Sperimentale della Sardegna).
-One of the aims of the meeting was to update the gap analysis that was conducted during the previous GARA workshop, which was held in Ploufragan (France) in 2016; the revised document will be published on the GARA website as soon as finalised.
+One of the aims of the meeting was to update the gap analysis that was conducted during the previous GARA workshop, which was held in Ploufragan (France) in 2016; the revised document is available on the GARA website1.
 In addition, during the Cagliari meeting the experts discussed, under the guidance of SIRCAH, the draft of an ASF vaccine research roadmap, initially prepared using information from the gap analyses of the Ploufragan workshop.
-The roadmap, once finalised and validated by the experts, will be published on the STAR-IDAZ IRC website.
+The roadmap, now revised based on the inputs received by the experts, has been published on the STAR-IDAZ IRC website, together with a roadmap for the development of ASF diagnostic tests.
+GARA experts have now been contacted to provide a final validation of the roadmaps, and to prioritise the emerged research needs.

-The next GARA meeting is planned to be held in Uganda, in September 2020.
+The next GARA meeting is planned to be held in Kampala, Uganda, on 14-16th April 2020.